Documents you must provide

 - give your signature

-The process takes less than 5 minutes and doesn’t involve any ink or mess.
+The process takes less than 5 minutes and does not involve any ink or mess.

-Children under 6 years old don’t need to provide fingerprints but must have a digital photo taken of their face.
+Children under 6 years old do not need to provide fingerprints but must have a digital photo taken of their face.

 If you have a medical or physical condition

-If you don’t have any fingers or hands you’ll only need to have a digital photo taken of your face.
+If you do not have any fingers or hands you’ll only need to have a digital photo taken of your face.
 It will be noted on your records that you’re physically unable to provide fingerprints.